Skip to main content

 React Native - Adapty SDK installation & configuration

-Adapty comprises two crucial SDKs for seamless integration into your mobile app:
+Adapty SDK includes two key modules for seamless integration into your mobile app:

 Currently, React Native provides two development paths: Expo and Pure React Native.
 Adapty seamlessly integrates with both.
 Please refer to the section below that matches your chosen setup.